chpolyzo/Statstics/README.md

 3. <b>Sample</b> - subset of the population
 4. <b>Statistic</b>- numeric summary about a sample

+Statistics and parameters are generally the mean or proportion for a group.
+Statistics being the value for the sample.
+Parameters being the value for the population.
+The population is our entire group of interest, while a sample is the selected subset of the population.

-Here comes the term <b> Sampling Distribution </b>.
-In other words, the distributuion of a statistic.
-The way you select the sample will affect then Population, Parameter, Sample and Statistic.
+A <b>sampling distribution</b> is the distribution of a statistic.
+The way you select the sample, that will affect then  Statistic.

 ![alt text](statistic.png)